Ezequiel Tovar Player Props: Rockies vs. Red Sox

-On Tuesday, Ezequiel Tovar (.282 batting average in his past 10 games, with three doubles, a home run, a walk and four RBI) and the Colorado Rockies play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+On Wednesday, Ezequiel Tovar (.268 batting average in his past 10 games, with two doubles, a home run, a walk and four RBI) and the Colorado Rockies face the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
 First pitch is at 7:10 PM ET.

 Ezequiel Tovar Game Info & Props vs. the Red Sox